 One example of a secular investment theme which specifically benefits many emerging market countries is their growing youthful and tech-savvy populations, whose incomes and propensity to consume are steadily rising.
 This, combined with a good supply of investible companies from different sectors, creates compelling investment opportunities.

 We see consumer spending, healthcare, real estate, and information technology as the key growth themes in emerging markets.

 However, the environment is dynamic.
-It is influenced by various diverging growth trends, and faces many political and economic challenges including industrialization and the digital revolution.
+It is influenced by various diverging growth trends, and faces many political and economic challenges including industrialisation and the digital revolution.
 We therefore believe that an active country, sector and security selection, based on exhaustive top-down and bottom-up research, is a prerequisite to add value to emerging markets portfolios.